 Step 1: Heat the Oil

-The first step is to heat the canola or olive oil in a pan over medium or medium-high heat.
+First, heat the canola or olive oil in a pan over medium or medium-high heat.
 Let the oil get hot before adding the garlic, carrot, and onions.
 Now sauté the mixture until the vegetables soften.

 Step 2: Add and Stir the Remaining Ingredients

-Next add the pepper, eggs (or substitute), bread crumbs, parsley, ground turkey, and sautéed vegetables to your mixing bowl.
+Next, add the pepper, eggs (or substitute), bread crumbs, parsley, ground turkey, and sautéed vegetables to your mixing bowl.
 Stir the mixture well to combine all the added ingredients.

 Step 3: Transfer the Mixture to Loaf Pan